 Tim Hibbitts, Founder and chief political analyst

 Tim has 35 years of experience in all phases of opinion research, including questionnaire and sample design, data analysis, and data presentation.
 He has completed projects for corporate clients, including Microsoft and Nike, electronic and print media, and public sector decision-makers.
 His specialty is the study of voter attitudes, and is considered a national expert among non-partisan political analysts.

 Since 1976, Tim has conducted survey research on candidates and ballot measures, and has analyzed hundreds of elections and measures in Oregon and Washington.
-His list of clients includes mayors, governors, and members of Congress, and although he does not now work for candidates on campaigns, he is regularly consulted by political analysts and commentators from across the United States and Europe, including The Washington Post, Time Magazine, CNN, and The Economist.
+His list of clients includes mayors, governors, and members of Congress, and although he does not now work for candidates on campaigns, he is regularly consulted by political analysts and commentators from across the United States and Europe, including The Washington Post, CNN, and The Economist.

 Tim also conducts regular survey research on public affairs and politics for Oregon Public Broadcasting (OPB) and KPTV News (Fox affiliate) in Portland.
 He has been providing live election-night analysis for local television stations for over 35 years, and has correctly predicted the outcomes of hundreds of ballot measure and candidate campaigns.